cseanburns/systems-librarianship/src/2c-learn-nano.md

 # Text editors

 As we learn more about how to work on the command line, we will acquire the need to write in plain text or edit configuration files.
-Most configuration files for Linux applications exist in the ``/etc`` directory, and are regular text files.
+Most configuration files for Linux applications exist in the ``/etc`` directory and are regular text files.
 For example, later in the semester we will install the [Apache Web Server][apache], and we will need to edit Apache's configuration files in the process.

-In order to edit and save text files, we need a text editor.
+In order to edit and save text files, like the Apache configuration files, we need a text editor.
 Programmers use text editors to write programs, but because programmers often work in graphical user environments, they may often use graphical text editors or graphical [Integrated Development Environments (IDEs)][ide].
 It might be that if you work in systems librarianship, that you will often use a graphical text editor, but knowing something about how to use command line-based editors can be helpful.
+For a variety of reasons, a GUI text editor or IDE isn't always available.

 ## What is a Plain Text?